KML: Using Machine Learning to Improve Storage Systems: Related Work

 \paragraph{Adapting readahead and prefetching} Readahead and prefetching methods are both well-studied problems~\cite{Shriver1998AnAB, shriver1999does, ding2007diskseen, kroeger2001design} and see use in distributed systems~\cite{lee2018aps, tran2004automatic, chen2019rnn, dong2010correlation, liao2015performing, nalajala2019improving, liang2007step, cherubini-icdm17-prefetching}.
 Many have attempted to build statistical models to optimize and tune systems~\cite{Shriver1998AnAB, shriver1999does, fox2008quantifying}.
 However, the main limitation of statistical models is their inability to adapt to novel new workloads and devices.
 We have shown that our model can adapt to \emph{never-before-seen} workloads and devices.
 Another way to improve a readahead system is to predict individual I/O requests and file accesses by observing workload patterns~\cite{ding2007diskseen, kroeger2001design, Wu2008OnTD, uppal2012flashy, hu2010feature, amer2002file, whittle2003using, xu2020frequent}.
 Predicting file accesses using hand-crafted algorithms is a reasonable first approach.
-However, such manual labor simply cannot keep up with the breadth of workload complexity possible on modern systems.
-Conversely, as long as we have training data, ML models can adapt and optimize much faster.
+However, such manual labor simply cannot keep up with the diversity and complexity of ever-changing modern workloads.
+Conversely, as long as we have training data, ML models can adapt, retrained as needed, and optimize much faster.
 Simulations are also viable solutions for readahead and prefetching problems~\cite{ganfure2020deepprefetcher, chakraborttii2020learning, ravichandran2005making, xu2011evaluation, zheng2017adaptive}.
 However, simulations are computationally expensive and are limited to the datasets that the models are trained and tested with.
 Additionally, the models produced in simulations are not designed for resource-constrained environments, making it non-trivial to migrate such models to the kernel.
 It is possible to use a user-space library to intercept file accesses~\cite{won2018ifetcher} or to require application-level changes~\cite{yang2002atc}.
 In contrast, \kml requires no application changes and is capable of intercepting \stt{mmap}-based file accesses.

-Finally, while techniques exist to improve NFS performance, to the best of our knowledge, none are performed automatically using ML~\cite{improvenfswrite}.
+Finally, while techniques exist to improve NFS performance, we are unaware of automated ones that use ML~\cite{improvenfswrite}.